 There is so much mixed information out there about how it should be done that the best thing to do is to make the supper your own and make your own traditions.
 While the dinner is to take place in silence, if people need guidance, a few whispers or hand gestures won't ruin the night (even though some people suggest you have to start over if someone talks).
 It is the intent that matters.
 The food that you serve for a dumb supper is up to the host.
 Some may choose to serve the spirits favourite meal while one of the more traditional offerings is what is called 'soul cakes.'

-Soul cakes traditionally come from Samhaim.
+Soul cakes traditionally come from Samhain.
 They were baked and left on the front porch along with a glass of milk or if you prefer a glass of wine.
-It is not for a passer by however, it is specifically a gift to appease the spirits.
-As we know above, people celebrate samhaim from October 31st (All Hallows Eve) to November 1st (All Hallows Day).
+It is not for a passerby however, it is specifically a gift to appease the spirits.
+As we know above, people in the Northern Hemisphere celebrate Samhain from October 31st (All Hallows Eve) to November 1st (All Hallows Day).
 Traditionally on November 1st, children and the poor would perform, sing or pray for the dead in order to earn a soul cake.
 This is how trick or treating evolved.
-Soul Cakes share many recipes as what was used to make a soul cake depended on the type of grain that was available.
+Soul Cakes share many recipes as what was used to make a soul cake depending on the type of grain that was available.

 Here is one recipe to get you started:

 2 teaspoon mixed spice